dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

   - Java JDK or JRE version 8 or later.

-  - Any operating system for which a Java JDK or JRE version 8 exists.
+  - An operating system for which a Java JDK or JRE version 8 exists.

   - PostgreSQL database version 9.6 or later.